 Do you know an emergency nurse?
 Maybe one even helped save your life.
 If so, then you will be interested in learning more about National Emergency Nurses Week.

 - What Is National Emergency Nurses Week?

 - Presents to Give for NEN Week

 Emergency nurses provide help to countless people each year.
 Not only do they provide important medical help, they often provide people emotional support during a difficult time.
 Their work is so invaluable.
 To celebrate everything they do, National Emergency Nurses Week was created.

 It’s important to show appreciation to the people who provide quality care and service to every patient that comes into their office.
 And to recognize everything they sacrifice to do these jobs.

 First, we’ll explain how this week of celebration came about.
 And then, we’ll share some ideas for gifts.
 There are a lot of little things we can all do to show our appreciation.

-National Emergency Nurses Week is every October 6-12.
-October is always Emergency Nurses Day.
+National Emergency Nurses Week is from October 9-15.
+October 12, 2022 is Emergency Nurses Day.
 Mark your calendars so you are sure not to miss out on this special time of year.

 Keep in mind, the Emergency Nurses Day sometimes doesn’t fall within this week.

 National Emergency Nurses (NEN) Week is an extension of National Nurses Week.
 This day has been sponsored by the Emergency Nurses Association since 1989.
 This celebration was extended to NEN Week in 1991 by the American Nurses Association.